wp-plugins/coschedule-by-todaymade/readme.txt

 == Description ==

 This plugin connects to CoSchedule, the all-in-one content marketing editorial calendar for WordPress.
 It allows you to visually schedule blog posts with your team and automatically send messages to your social networks.

+Auto publish and schedule your social media posts to facebook, twitter, linkedin, and tumblr.

 Learn more at our website: [CoSchedule.com](http://coschedule.com)